Karl Leonhard Reinhold

-- Breazeale, Daniel, 1998.
-“Putting Doubt in its Place: Karl Leonhard Reinhold on the Relationship between Philosophical Skepticism and Transcendental Idealism.”
-In The Skeptical Tradition around 1800, J. van der Zande and R. H. Popkin (eds.), Dordrecht: Kluwer, pp. 119–32.
+- –––, 1998.
+“Putting Doubt in its Place: Karl Leonhard Reinhold on the Relationship between Philosophical Skepticism and Transcendental Idealism,” in The Skeptical Tradition around 1800, J. van der Zande and R. H. Popkin (eds.), Dordrecht: Kluwer, pp. 119–32.

 - Cloeren, Hermann-Joseph, 1972.
 “Philosophie als Sprachkritik bei K. L. Reinhold.
 Interpretative Bemerkungen zu seiner Spätphilosophie,” Kant-Studien, 63: 225–36.

-- Fabienelli, Faustino (ed.), 2003.
+- Fabbienelli, Faustino (ed.), 2003.
 Die zeitgenössischen Rezensionen der Elementarphilosophie K. L. Reinhold, Hildesheim: Olms.

 - Frank, Manfred, 1997.
 “Unendliche Annäherung”: Die Anfänge der philosophischen Frühromantik, Frankfurt am Main: Suhrkamp.
 (On Reinhold, see Pt.
 II, pp. 112–662.)